 India already takes a centre-stage role in our international activities and we want to further increase its contribution to our products.
 We support Prime Minister Modi’s 'Make in India' initiative and are ready to manufacture in India, for India and the world.

 Driven by the ‘Make in India’ initiative, Airbus is constantly increasing India’s contribution to its global product portfolio.
-Local footprint in terms of sourcing, engineering and innovation, maintenance and training services play key roles alongside the push to retain and extend the Group’s leadership in this large and growing market.
+Local footprint in terms of sourcing, engineering and innovation, maintenance and training services play key roles alongside the push to retain and extend the company's leadership in this large and growing market.

 In 2015, Airbus exceeded the $500 million annual procurement mark from Indian suppliers

 The ‘Make in India’ policy is at the front and centre of our business strategy in the country and embedding Indian companies in our global supply chain is one of the pillars of our approach.